Retired Wall Street Exec Discovers Benefits of Fitness at 70

 Jim Owen wants to convince everyone else – one step (or lunge or squat) at a time

 Forget second acts.
-Jim Owen, who turns 80 on Oct.
-20, is capitalizing on his third.
-His new documentary film, "The Art of Aging Well," is the culmination of what he describes as his purpose and his legacy: Inspiring older adults to become healthier and more active.
+Jim Owen, who turned 80 in October, is capitalizing on his third.
+His new documentary film, "The Art of Aging Well" is the culmination of what he describes as his purpose and his legacy: Inspiring older adults to become healthier and more active.

 "We're experiencing a health care crisis that no one talks about, and it's not the second wave of the pandemic: We are a nation of couch potatoes, and it's literally killing us," says Owen, who lives in San Diego.

-The film ran on Wyoming PBS, airs on Rocky Mountain PBS on Sept.
-24 and will be available to PBS member stations through the National Educational Telecommunications Association starting Oct.
-31.
+The film ran on Wyoming PBS and Rocky Mountain PBS, and is available to PBS member stations through the National Educational Telecommunications Association.